Syrian Armed Forces: Ba'athist Syria (1963–2024)

-In 1963, the Military Committee of the Syrian Regional Command of the Arab Socialist Ba'ath Party spent most of its time planning to take power through a conventional military coup.
-From the very beginning, the Military Committee knew it had to capture al-Kiswah and Qatana two military camps and seize control of the 70th Armored Brigade at al-Kiswah, the Military Academy in the city of Homs and the Damascus radio station.
+In 1963, the Military Committee of the Syrian Regional Command of the Ba'ath Party spent most of its time planning to take power through a conventional military coup.
+From the very beginning, the Military Committee knew it had to capture al-Kiswah and Qatana, two military camps and seize control of the 70th Armored Brigade at al-Kiswah, the Military Academy in the city of Homs and the Damascus radio station.
 While the conspirators of the Military Committee were all young, their aim was not out of reach; the sitting regime had been slowly disintegrating and the traditional elite had lost effective political power over the country.
-A small group of military officers, including Hafez al-Assad, seized control in the March 1963 Syrian coup d'etat.
+A small group of military officers, including Hafez al-Assad, seized control in the March 1963 Syrian coup d'état.
 Following the coup, Gen. Amin al-Hafiz discharged many ranking Sunni officers, thereby, Stratfor says, "providing openings for hundreds of Alawites to fill top-tier military positions during the 1963–1965 period on the grounds of being opposed to Arab unity.
 This measure tipped the balance in favor of Alawite officers who staged a coup in 1966 and, for the first time, placed Damascus in the hands of the Alawites."

-The Armed Forces were involved in the 1967 Six-Day War (against Israel).
+The Armed Forces were involved in the 1967 Six-Day War.
 Since 1967, most of the Golan Heights territory of southwestern Syria has been under Israeli occupation.
-They then fought in the late 1960s War of Attrition (against Israel) and the 1970 Black September invasion of Jordan.
+They then fought in the late 1960s War of Attrition and the 1970 Black September invasion of Jordan.